ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/learning_strategies.md

 3. Learning by *drawing*: drawing a picture (any picture) that helps you organize the information you've just read or heard.
 4. Learning by *imagining*: similar to learning by drawing, but here you just "imagine" the picture in your mind.  (may be used when you don't have drawing materials handy.)
-5. Learning by *self-testing*: taking a quiz about the material you've just read or heard; either a quiz devised by the instructor, of your own making, or from a fellow student.
+5. Learning by *self-testing*: taking a quiz about the material you've just read or heard: either a quiz devised by the instructor, of your own making, or from a fellow student.
 6. Learning by *self-explaining*: explaining the concepts to yourself out loud just have you've read or heard them.